All of the code shown in this tutorial is also hosted in our GitHub repository.

 Content model groups give you a way to organize the content models inside the main menu, allowing you to build logical sections for your content editors.
 You can click here to learn more.

-Once we have submitted the form in the dialog, we should be redirected to the Content Model Editor.
+Once we've submitted the form in the dialog, we should be redirected to the Content Model Editor.
 Let's add two fields:

 title as a